-We are predicting the current tide of deal activity will continue into the first half 2021, for a number of reasons:
+We are predicting the current tide of deal activity will continue into the second half 2021, for a number of reasons:

 - COVID-19 as a catalyst: Many businesses have been waiting for a few years now for the perfect opportunity to bring in investment or sell.
 For a lot of business leaders, it was a case of riding out the various macro-economic or geo-political changes that happened – whether that was Brexit, a new government or a General Election – before pushing the button.
 Perhaps surprisingly, COVID-19 has been the catalyst to put those plans into place.
 The pandemic has focused minds on the here-and-now for those who might otherwise have delayed their plans until further in the future and now is an opportunity to realise some of wealth which may be tied up in the business.

-- Potential tax changes: Many firms are anticipating a chillier climate for deals after the 2021 Budget, with the prospect of changes to the capital gains tax regime.
+- Potential tax changes: Many are anticipating a potentially chillier climate for deals after the Autumn Statement, with the prospect of changes to the capital gains tax regime.

 - Private equity appetite: With substantial dry powder in reserve, private equity appetite remains strong, which will lead many to consider mergers and acquisitions, management buyouts and bringing on board investors to bolster defences during an uncertain period.

-- Continuing M&A trends including: A weaker sterling encouraging strong interest in UK businesses from overseas investors; larger corporates looking to sell off non-core assets to support their balance sheets; & public to private transactions remaining strong with a number of listed assets looking undervalued.
+- Continuing M&A trends including: Low interest rates encouraging strong interest in UK businesses from UK & overseas investors; larger corporates looking to sell off non-core assets to support their balance sheets; & the IPO market being another strong option for realising value.

-- Attractive sectors: Key sectors that have underpinned the economy in 2020 - including healthcare, technology, business services, energy and differentiated businesses that are tech-enabled and disruptive – will continue to experience increased levels of M&A activity.
+- Attractive sectors: Key sectors that have underpinned the economy during the pandemic - including healthcare, technology, business services, energy and differentiated businesses that are tech-enabled and disruptive – will continue to experience increased levels of M&A activity.
 We also predict that companies with a clear ESG proposition will attract strong investment.

-Despite this, all signs show that deal activity in H1 of 2021 has the potential to be record breaking.
-The deals pipeline is very strong and for many companies who have showed resilience through COVID-19, it will be considered a great time to get deals done.
+All signs show that deal activity in H2 of 2021 will continue to be very strong.
+The deals pipeline looks secure and for many companies who have been resilient and even grown through COVID-19, it will be considered a great time to get deals done.